GRESB/api-docs/source/index.md

       <td>String.
 Client-side identifier for an asset.
 This is ignored by the GRESB database, and is solely intended for your identification.</td>
     </tr>
       <td>Data Fields: e.g. asset_name, EN_RSM_MAN_TLE_ABS2014</td>
       <td>Integer or String.
 Designates data to its correct field.
-See the <a href=“#data-dictionary”>data dictionary</a> for a complete reference.
+See the <a href=#data-dictionary>data dictionary</a> for a complete reference.
   </tbody>
 </table>